Milkdrop/CTFx/README.md

 - You can change the /var/www/ctfx path, but if you do so, you must update the `MELLIVORA_CONFIG_PATH_BASE` variable in `include/config/config.inc.php`
 - If you have issues with executing PHP you should check if the php-fpm .sock file present in the nginx config exists.
 - It is **recommended** that you change the default database password, and if you do so you must also change it in `include/config/db.inc.php`
+- You can change the homepage to your liking by modifying `htdocs/home.php`.
+Make sure to also change the css rules in `htdocs/css/mellivora.min.css` for #ctfx-main-logo and .main-intro-text, if you want a different overall style.

 ## License
 This software is licenced under the [GNU General Public License v3 (GPL-3)](http://www.tldrlegal.com/license/gnu-general-public-license-v3-%28gpl-3%29).
 The "include/thirdparty/" directory contains third party code.
 Please read their LICENSE files for information on the software availability and distribution.